Booligoosh/codetheweb.blog/_posts/2017-10-09-basic-types-of-html-tags.md

 ```
 The reason is because that would imply that there are two headings, one saying "First," and one saying "A note about links (a) and images (img)".
 This is not what we want, as they are not two separate headings but one heading broken onto two lines.
 Also, most browsers would make the line break in between the two lines larger if we went with the second option (normally you don't want two titles to look like they're connected).

 Add an `<h1>` with a line break in it to your HTML page.
-You have the approximate from above, see if you can get it right:
+You have the syntax from above, see if you can get it right:
 ```HTML
 <!DOCTYPE html>
 <html>